SainsburyWellcomeCentre/lasagna/README.md

 Lasagna was written to explore registration accuracy of 3D data, guide registration, and overlay point data onto images.
 For more information see the [wiki](https://github.com/SainsburyWellcomeCentre/lasagna/wiki).
 The above image shows a mouse brain (green) registered to the Allen Atlas template brain (red).

+[Here is a video](https://youtu.be/NaDrk2N9iBg) showing navigation of a three-channel dataset with Lasagna.
+In this example video the image stack is pretty big (a few GB) which makes the navigation a little laggier than normal.

 ## Installation ##

 ### Using conda ###